How it all began

-Then five to six years later, in 2010 I got offered the position of the rodeo clown at a bi-weekly small amateur rodeo in my hometown of Burnsville, NC where I still am to this today.
+Then five to six years later, in 2010 I got offered the position of the rodeo clown at a bi-weekly small amateur rodeo in my hometown of Burnsville, NC where I stayed until the unfortunate closing in 2018.
 In the years following I started getting more and more phone calls to work rodeos for different producers and stock contractors in the region.
 Now I'm working rodeos up and down the East Coast and all throughout the Southeast for some of the most well-known rodeo producers and stock contractors in the world of professional rodeo through the Southern Rodeo Association (SRA), and International Professional Rodeo Association (IPRA) and still continuing today working 40+ rodeos a year through five to six different professional rodeo associations.
 Cowpaty has also been featured in numerous publications as well on numerous radio stations and television networks; such as: WKYK 940, WTOE 1470, Power Country 102.1 WLOS ABC 13, Horse Tales TV, Asheville Citizens Times, Pro Rodeo Marketing, Our State Magazine, and Madison County Sentiel.

 That is the beginning of Cowpaty the Rodeo Clown to the present!